calirails/solidjs-starter-hackernews/README.md

 npm run dev -- --open
 ```

+## Debugging

+Client side debugging requires sourceMap to be set.
+Since we are using Vite, it's necessary to set it via `{build: {sourceMap: true }}` option within vite.config.ts.
+This provides client side
+debugging within the browser.
+Server side debugging via VSCode at this time with solid-start is
+difficult/broken since code is not attaching or stopping at breakpoints.
+Adding `debugger;` on page seem to help trigger breakpoints; however, the component api/ handlers are still somewhat
+unpredictable.

 ## Building

 SolidStart apps are built with _adapters_, which optimise your project for deployment to different environments.